kdmukai/bitcoin_resources/altcoins.md

 ## It's your call
-There IS a crapton of money to be made by speculating in altcoins.
-But it takes a combination of immense skill, immense luck, and maybe flat-out insider trading.
+There IS a crap-ton of money to be made by speculating in altcoins.
+But it takes a combination of immense skill, immense luck, and (let's be honest) flat-out insider trading.

 Dive into these shark-infested, piranha-infested, leech-infested waters if you like.
 Just realize that all the odds are heavily stacked against you.
 You might be smarter than the average trader, but that won't help you when a secret insiders' group coordinates a dump on your otherwise perfectly played investment.
+These are much thinner markets that are much easier to manipulate.
+The founding teams themselves are usually sitting on the lion's share of the tokens (google "premine") and can exit scam and crash the price while you're sleeping.

 I don't begrudge anyone who succeeds at speculating in this wild west.
 But I absolutely DO NOT recommend it.
+You are the mark.
+You are the patsy.